timescale/docs/promscale/visualize-data/apm-experience.md

 * Check that the `timescaledb_toolkit` extension is installed.
   To verify if the extension is installed, run this SQL query:
   `SELECT * FROM pg_extension WHERE extname='timescaledb_toolkit';`
   If the query returns no results, then the extension is not installed.
-For instructions to install the extension, see *Install the TimescaleDB toolkit extension* section.
+For more information about installing the extension, see the [toolkit extension installation documentation][install-extension].

 You can use one of these methods to import APM dashboards:
 *  From the Grafana community the dashboards published by Promscale.